 Skip to contents

 Log-scaled incidence estimates are used to generate samples of incidence.
-These are convolved with the infectivity profile (as a set of discrete distributions) and the result is evaluated as a fraction of population.
+These are convolved with the duration of infection (as the probability still infected) on any given day (as a set of discrete distributions) and the result is evaluated as a fraction of population.
 The result is fitted to a logit-normal (using moments) and quantiles produced from samples.
+If test sensitivity is used instead of duration of infection then the prevalence estimate will be the expected proportion of test positives by screening test rather than a true prevalence.
+Differences between this and the proportion of test positives observed may be due to ascertainment bias or test sensitivity misspecification.

 Usage